Tom Hamilton (sportscaster)

-Tom Hamilton (born August 19, 1954) is an American sportscaster, primarily known as the chief radio play-by-play announcer for the Cleveland Guardians Major League Baseball team.
+Tom Hamilton (born August 19, 1954) is an American sportscaster, primarily known as the chief radio play-by-play announcer for the Cleveland Guardians/Indians of Major League Baseball for 35 years.
+He is the recipient of the 2025 Ford C. Frick Award from the National Baseball Hall of Fame.

+Career

-Hamilton joined the Guardians Radio Network for the 1990 season, after spending three years in the booth for the then AAA affiliate of the New York Yankees, the Columbus Clippers.
-He was paired with Indians legend Herb Score until 1997, when Score retired after 30 seasons.
+Hamilton joined the then- Indians Radio Network for the 1990 season, after spending three years in the booth for the then AAA affiliate of the New York Yankees, the Columbus Clippers.

+Cleveland Indians/Guardians

+Hamilton was paired with Indians legend Herb Score until 1997, when Score retired after 30 seasons.
 Hamilton became chief play by play announcer in the 1998 season, a position he still holds today.
 Because of his longevity and popularity, he is now considered to be the "voice of the Tribe".
 After the Indians were renamed to the Guardians, he has also been referred to as the "voice of the Guardians".

+Over his career, Hamilton has called over 5,000 games, including three World Series (1995, 1997 and 2016).

+On August 5, 2023, Hamilton received praise for his energetic call of a bench-clearing brawl between the Guardians and Chicago White Sox.

+Other Work

-Until recently, Hamilton called college basketball games in the offseason (usually Ohio State games) for ESPN Plus, and Big Ten Network.
+Hamilton also called college basketball games in the offseason (usually Ohio State games) for ESPN Plus, and Big Ten Network for 25 years.